qgan7125/PA-and-Section-Writeups/Section7-Sudoku-Writeup/README.md

 Recall the recursive backtracking template:

 ```
- void enumerate( problem params,current decision point, collection of decisions) {
+void enumerate( problem params, current decision point, collection of decisions) {

     if all decisions have been made
         process this point in search space
         return

+    if decisions made so far lead to feasible solution
-            for all possible local decisions at current decision point
+        for all possible feasible local decisions at current decision point
             make local decision
-                recursively call enumerate to make decision
+            recursively call enumerate to make later decisions
+	    unmake local decision

 }
 ```

 In order to apply recursive backtracking to a more complex problem, we will utilize